Personality Disorders Treatment

 Individual Therapy

-Individuals are often encouraged to attend therapy.
-Repeated one-on-one sessions can give the therapist plenty of time to get to the bottom of what causes the thinking and behaviors associated with the disorder, and provide coping tools to help when these behaviors arise.
-Learning to identify triggers and find ways to de-stress and cope at the moment are key to keeping severe mood swings and symptoms at bay.
+Individuals are often encouraged to attend one-on-one therapy sessions.
+These regular sessions give the therapist time to explore the underlying causes of unhealthy thinking and behaviors and to provide coping tools for when symptoms arise.
+Identifying triggers and developing real-time coping strategies are key to managing mood swings and other symptoms.

-Different types of psychotherapy such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) have proven to be effective at treating personality disorders.
-Mental health professionals work one-on-one with patients to manage their personality disorders and problematic thoughts and behaviors.
+Various types of psychotherapy — such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) — have proven effective in treating personality disorders.
+Mental health professionals work closely with patients to help them manage challenging thoughts and behaviors in a supportive, structured way.

 Group Therapy